paulkernfeld/exandria/README.md

 Overview
 ========
 Exandria allows you to search for files and download them.
-To do this, you don't need an invite or an account; just run the program!
+To do this, you don't need an invite or account.

-Exandria is physically and logically decentralized.
-It is resistant to censorship as well as spam.
+Exandria is not only physically decentralized; the process for determining what goes into the search index is also completely decentralized.
+No one person has the ability to turn the system off.
+This is an innovation compared with previous systems.

-To write files to the Exandria database, you need to burn some bitcoins.
+To write files to the Exandria database, you need to burn bitcoins.
+This makes spamming prohibitively expensive.

 Getting started
 ===============